 Recipe FAQs

-Any mushroom variety you can get your hands on will work well in stew.
-But some varieties do lend more depth and flavor than others.
+Pretty much any type of mushroom will work in stew, but some varieties do lend more depth of flavor than others.
 Cremini mushrooms (also known as baby bella) are a solid choice because they're both easy to find and affordable.
 Baby bellas, white button, and portobello mushrooms are the same variety, but vary by maturity.
 Since white buttons are the youngest, they are the softest and least flavorful of the three.
-Portobello, porcini, and shiitake mushrooms are also great here, though usually more expensive.
+Portobello, porcini, shiitake, and oyster mushrooms are also delicious, though usually more expensive.

 Yes, of course.
 If you don't have dried mushrooms on hand, increase the amount of fresh mushrooms to 2 pounds.
-I still recommend steeping the rosemary in hot water (in Step 1) because it's such a great flavor enhancer.
+I still recommend steeping the rosemary in hot water (in Step 1) because it adds such amazing flavor.

 Creamy Vegan Mushroom Stew